WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 - In the site editor, open the **More tools and options** menu.
 - Select the **Export** option to download a zip file containing the files.
 Unpack the files.
-- Copy the updated `index.html` file from `theme/block-templates/` to your theme's `block-templates` folder.
+- Copy the updated `index.html` file from `theme/templates/` to your theme's `templates` folder.
-- Copy template part one and two from `theme/block-template-parts/` to your theme's `block-template-parts` folder.
+- Copy template part one and two from `theme/parts/` to your theme's `parts` folder.
 - Rename the template parts to `header.html` and `footer.html`, respectively.
 - Open `index.html` and update the template part slugs in the block markup.